About Sources in TW

 task to find the OTU.
 TW may bring up more than one choice:

 In this case the OTU name with the check mark refers to the protonym (name as originally published.
-The OTU name followed by (c) refers to a subsequent combination.
-It is best to choose the subsequent combination as this will ensure that the data is tracked correctly.
+The OTU name followed by (c) refers to a subsequent combination``.
+It is best to choose the

 (UCD-specific note: in this case, there is a third choice, which looks like a ghost, that is, a name that was created as a string when host or distribution records were imported from the original UCD@NHM.
 You should ignore ghosts.
 UCD@TW are working on eliminating them).